Members of the Audit Committee:

 Frequency of Meetings

 - The Audit Committee shall meet at least twice annually or more frequently if circumstances require.
 The Board, any audit committee member and the external auditor may request a meeting if they consider that one is necessary.
+Without prejudice to the generality of the foregoing, the Audit Committee shall for the purposes of performing its duties meet at least twice annually with the auditors of the Company.

 - The Audit Committee is authorised by the Board to investigate any activity within its terms of reference.
 It is authorised to seek any information it requires from any employee and all employees will be directed to co-operate with any request made by the Audit Committee.